 Cross-Border Bulletin: Global M&A Transactions Impacting The U.S.

-We are pleased to release Volume IX of our Cross-Border Bulletin.
-This semiannual Solomon Partners report highlights key trends and drivers impacting global M&A. Themes discussed in this issue include:
+We are pleased to release Volume XI of our Cross-Border Bulletin.
+This semiannual Solomon Partners report highlights key trends and drivers of global M&A. Themes discussed in this issue include:

 - U.S. Funds Ship Private Debt to Europe

 - Foreign Acquirors Look to EU for Renewable Energy

 - Strategics Hunt for Tech Startups in Israel

 - Bright Spots in Asia Amidst a Global Decline in M&A

 - Country Focus: Australia

 Read the full report below.
 The Cross-Border Bulletin is authored by Jeff Jacobs, Head of M&A, and Chris Moynihan.